The leaves of the Japanese maple have a mesmerizing beauty. This is why many people want more of them in their gardens.

 Fill the pots with the sterile seedling substrate.
 It is better to buy quality, disease-free substrate because this will determine how many cuttings will take root.

-Clean the bottom half of the cuttings from the buds if there are any.
+Clean the bottom half of the cuttings from the buds, if any.
 Dip the bottom of the cuttings in the rooting gel.
-Then plunge the cuttings into the soil half of their length each in a separate pot.
+Then plunge the cuttings into the soil half of their length, each in a separate pot.

 Transfer the pots to the greenhouse outside.
 Be sure to shade the greenhouse.
 Keep the cuttings out of direct sunlight.

 Water the soil in the pots so that it is sufficiently moist.
-Then keep the soil slightly moist all the time.
+Next, keep the soil slightly wet all the time.

-If the cuttings appear on the leaves then the rooting is successful.
+If the leaves appear on the cuttings, then the rooting is successful.
 Young maples should be in the greenhouse until the end of the season.

-In the fall, take them out of the greenhouse and place them in a wind-protected location.
-Do not transplant the maples into the ground or larger pots until the following spring.
+Remove them from the greenhouse in the fall and place them in a wind-protected location.
+Do not transplant the maples into the ground or larger pots until spring.

 Grafting

-Grafting a Japanese maple onto a strong rootstock gives very good results.
-The base of such a tree is very resistant to adverse environmental conditions and the more delicate upper part remains safe.
+Grafting a Japanese maple onto a vigorous rootstock gives excellent results.
+The base of such a tree is resistant to adverse environmental conditions, and the more delicate upper part remains safe.

-Seedlings of Acer palmatum subsp. palmatum are best suited as a rootstock.
-They are most compatible with varietal Japanese maples and have very good health.
+Seedlings of Acer palmatum subsp. palmatum is best suited as a rootstock.
+They are most compatible with varietal Japanese maples and have excellent health.

 Use 2-4-year-old potted rootstocks.
 The stem thickness of the rootstock should be at least half an inch.